The following dependencies must be installed in order to run applications created with the Lisk SDK:

 The following command will enable access to PostgreSQL inside the container via the CLI:

 docker exec --tty --interactive lisk_db psql -h localhost -U lisk -d postgres

 Node.js serves as the underlying engine for code execution.
 There are several different ways and version managers to install Node.js on your system.
 Please ensure that the latest version is used.
 It is recommended to use one of the following two options:

 It is recommended to use a Node version manager, such as NVM.
 NVM is a bash script which enables the management of multiple active Node.js versions.

 To install nvm, please follow these instructions.

-Alternatively, instead of using the NVM or other package managers, the Node package can be installed globally by executing the following commands listed below:
+Alternatively, instead of using the NVM or other package managers, the node package can be installed globally as shown below:

-Install PM2 for managing the start/stop process of the application in the background by executing the following command:
+How to install PM2 for managing the start/stop process of the application in the background:

 npm install pm2 -g